Home » Blog » Life in Chiang Mai » Forgot to apply for Re-Entry Permit?

 Can I apply for a Re-Entry permit at the airport?

-Yes, you can apply for the Re-Entry permit at Passport Control (International Departures) in the Airport on the date of departure from Thailand.
-The immigration officer suggests coming to the airport 2 hours early before the normal airline suggests to you.
-This is to avoid the long queue if the immigration officers need to serve more people.
-The normal process time is around 1 hour or 1 hour and a half for one person for the Re-Entry permit application.
+Yes, you can apply for a Re-Entry Permit at Passport Control (International Departures) in the airport on your date of departure from Thailand.
+The immigration officer suggests arriving at the airport 2 hours earlier than your airline recommends.
+This is to avoid long queues, as the immigration officers may be serving many people.
+The normal processing time for a Re-Entry Permit application is around 1 to 1.5 hours per person.

 Re-Entry Permit Fee and Documents